Antiparasitic combination · For Dogs

-Heartgard Plus (Ivermectin / Pyrantel) Dosage for Dogs
+How much Heartgard Plus (Ivermectin / Pyrantel) can I give my dog?

 This dosage information is for educational purposes only.
 Always consult your veterinarian before giving any medication to your pet.
 Dosages may vary based on your pet's health conditions, other medications, and individual factors.